Upper Darby High School: Arts

 Upper Darby High School is home to the Upper Darby Performing Arts Center, a nearly 1,800-seat theater that hosts not only school functions, but also between 200 and 400 events annually.
 During the summer, the arts center hosts the largest summer theater group in Delaware County: Summer Stage, with over 200 participants in multiple musicals.
 Harry Dietzler founded the Summer Stage program in 1976.

 Extracurriculars

-Upper Darby High School offers a wide variety of clubs, activities and an extensive sports program.
+Upper Darby High School offers a wide variety of clubs and activities, as well as an extensive sports program.

 Sports

 Upper Darby sports teams compete in the Central League.